 Dispensing opticians measure clients' eyes, including the distance between the centers of the pupils and the distance between the eye surface and the lens.
 For customers without prescriptions, dispensing opticians may use a lensometer to record the present eyeglass prescription.
 They also may obtain a customer's previous record or verify a prescription with the examining optometrist or ophthalmologist.

-To learn more, watch the video profile of optician - dispensing, which is located in the Health Science category.
+To learn more, watch the video profile of optician - dispensing (located in the Health Science category).

 Dispensing opticians work indoors in attractive, well-lighted and well-ventilated surroundings.
 They may work in medical offices or small stores where customers are served one at a time or in large stores where several dispensing opticians serve a number of customers at once.